JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 Bit splitting therefore survives whenever it genuinely pays and is dropped when it only looked like it would on the raster.

-Note this makes the planner *honest about* the generator's equal-width contract rather than changing it.
-Whether that constraint itself should stay is an open question — see the "Open question (2026-08-21)" note under `SPLIT_KIND_BITS` in §2.

 `APPLY_PIPELINE_PLACEMENTS` lowers the selected types directly.
 After the pipeline map is rebuilt, `CHECK_PIPELINE_PLACEMENTS_REALIZED` verifies every selected candidate materialized; a missing placement is a hard compiler error.